 Assemble the Book

 A child’s name and a number can be written on the lines at the top of each page.
 Each child can then place the correct number of apple stickers just above his or her picture.
 Kids love to see pictures of teachers in homemade books, so don’t forget to add your own page.
+If you don’t have stickers, don’t worry.
+I have also included printable apples that can be cut out and glued to each page.

 Bind and Enjoy